 What does PPM mean, and what PPM do I need?

 PPM means 'parts per million' but this can be quite a confusing term.
 PPM actually indicates the total 'weight' of silver in each litre.
 1 PPM equals 1 milligram of silver per litre.
 So, for example, 10 PPM really means 10 milligrams of silver per litre of water.
 It does not mean there are 10 pieces of silver for every million pieces of water.
 In fact if the particles are small enough (as is preferred) there is more likely to be millions or billions of pieces of silver making up that 10 miligrams per litre.
 (That's why sites that compare 5000 ppm to 20 ppm in terms of '5000 silver bullets Vs 20 bullets' are being totally misleading.
 Not only are they deliberately confusing weight with units, they are trying to claim that 5000 milligrams of silver per litre is better for you than 20 milligrams without revealing the size or actual numbers of the particles involved).
-The Silver Well makes 10 to 20 PPM automatically, or higher with extra procedures.
-(Up to about 40 ppm).
+The Silver Well makes 10 PPM automatically, or higher with extra procedures.
 10-20 ppm 'electrically isolated' colloidal silver has been proven over the last 20 years to be very safe and effective.
 Electrically isolated colloidal silver of around 10 to 20 PPM is what is most commonly found in health food stores.

 PPM is explained in further detail on our 'Making CS.
 FAQ's' page.